Xiaopengchen/msa-devops-frontend/README.md

 the rootDir variable contains the string 'my-app' and the buildDir variable contains the string 'my-app/build'.

 The first task finds, downloads and caches the version of Node.js in version 10.x.

+Then we build our react app using the commands in -scripts.